BOARD OF DIRECTORS

 Learn More About Adam Cortes

-Adam Cortes has been involved in the Hanover Park community since joining Wintrust Bank in 2013.
-Adam grew up in Chicago as the son of first generation Mexican and Polish immigrant parents.
-Growing up in Chicago deepened his understanding of diversity and the needs affecting various cultural groups.
-After graduating from UIC with a degree in Finance, Adam moved to the Northwest Suburbs and started working in the banking sector.
-After the 2009 recession, Adam began focusing on financial literacy and counseling within the community.
+Adam has been an integral part of the Hanover Park community since joining Wintrust Bank in 2013.
+Raised in Chicago as the son of first-generation Mexican and Polish immigrant parents, his upbringing in the city enriched his understanding of diversity and the unique needs of various cultural groups.
+Following his graduation from UIC with a degree in Finance, Adam relocated to the Northwest Suburbs, where he began his career in the banking sector.
+In the aftermath of the 2009 recession, he shifted his focus towards financial literacy and counseling within the community.

 Tom Crowley